Hydrospheredata/hydro-serving/docs/src/main/tut/getting-started.md

 # Getting Started
 This document presents a quick way to set everything up and deploy your first model.

+## Prerequisites
+To get started, you need [Docker][docker-install] and [Docker Compose][docker-compose-install] on your machine.
+Make sure that everything is configured correctly and works on your machine.
+Note for Windows users - you need to [fix][docker-compose-win-fix] volume paths.

 ## Installation
-To get started, make sure you have installed [Docker][docker-install] on your machine.
  Clone ML Lambda to the desired directory.

 ```sh
 $ cd ~/